 |

 Madonna and Child with Angels (Bartsch 2 iii/iii; Bohlin 3 iii/iii).
 Engraving and etching, c.
 1595-1610, c.
 1606.
 Signed "Lo[dovico].
 C[arracci].
 Petri Stephanony Exc [i.e Lodovico Carracci engraved it, Petri Stephanony published it.]" lower left; lower right: Nico. van Aelst for[mis] or published it."
 The preparatory drawing for this print is in the British Museum and is reproduced by Bohlin as fig. 3a on p.
 484).
 The first edition was published by Stephanoni (Vicenza before 1589?-Rome, after 1614), the second by Joannes Orlandi (Giovanni Orlandi, active Rome and Naples c.
 1590-1644), and the third by Nicholas Van Aelst (active Brussels and Rome, 1582-1623).
 If Bohlin is correct, the terminus for publication is 1623; if Le Blanc, who gave the second edition to Van Aelst and the third to Orlandi, the terminus is still 1623.
 Given Lodovico's very limited outputhe only made 4 print all of his prints are rare and hard to find.
 Image size: 163x115mm.
-Price: $3750.
+Price: Please call or email for current pricing information.

 |